Srilakshmi-mothkur/Boston-House-Pricing/README.md

 **Libraries:**  Leveraging the capabilities of NumPy, pandas, and scikit-learn for efficient data manipulation and machine learning.

 **Web Development with Flask:** Experience the seamless integration of Flask, a web development framework in Python, adding an interactive layer to the project.

-**Containerization with Docker:** Deploy and scale our solution effortlessly using Docker, ensuring a consistent and reliable environment.

 ### Software and Tools Requirements